Warning: The Profit and Loss Statement Doesn’t Tell the Whole Story!

 4. Industry certification - Hygiene, food, chemical standards.

-5. Lease documents including details of commencement dates, rights of renewals.
+5. Lease documents - Commencement dates, rights of renewals.

 Conclusion